-Following an initial consultation with the faculty research advisor and subsequent library research, students should carefully observe the following deadlines.
+In addition to attending two sessions on the research and writing process, the student should carefully observe the following deadlines.

-Task Beginning Fall Semester Beginning Spring Semester Beginning Summer Semester First draft of proposal due to faculty research advisor mid-October mid-February beginning of July Proposal presented for faculty approval mid-November mid-March early August Research and writing November-March March-November August-November Completion of first draft mid-March early November early November Submission of final thesis beginning of April late November late November Oral defense before faculty advisor and second reader 1st half of April late Nov early Dec. late Nov early Dec.
-Deadline for the submission of archival copies (2) of the thesis one week prior to spring semester end one week prior to fall semester end one week prior to fall semester end
+Task Beginning Fall Semester Beginning Spring Semester Beginning Summer Semester (with special permission only) First draft of proposal due to faculty research advisor early October early February mid June Proposal presented for faculty approval late October late February mid July Research and writing November-March March-July July-November Completion of first draft 7 weeks prior to last day of spring semester 7 weeks prior to last day of fall semester 7 weeks prior to last day of fall semester Submission of final thesis 4 weeks prior to last day of spring semester 4 weeks prior to last day of fall semester 4 weeks prior to last day of fall semester Oral defense before faculty advisor and second reader 2 weeks prior to last day of spring semester 2 weeks prior to last day of fall semester 2 weeks prior to last day of fall semester Deadline for the submission of archival copies (2) of the thesis 1 week prior to last day of spring semester 1 week prior to last day of fall semester 1 week prior to last day of fall semester

-\ Those beginning in summer may be allowed to extend submission dates into the following spring semester.
-If needed and approved by the instructor for BIST/CHTH 571/572, thesis writers may be granted one additional semester for completion of the thesis without grade penalty.
-In this case the student must register for BIST/CHTH 575 (Thesis Continuation, 1 hour) for this third semester.
+^{} If needed and approved by the instructor for BIST/CHTH 571/572, thesis writers may be granted one additional semester for completion of the thesis without grade penalty.
+In this case the student must register for BIST/CHTH 575 Thesis Continuation; 1 hr. for this third semester.
+Arrangements for an additional (third) semester must be made prior to the deadline for first draft submission and must be accompanied by a new schedule of completion with deadlines.
+Theses requiring more than three semesters will normally suffer a grade penalty.